raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## The Keepalive Interval

-The purpose of the keepalive interval is to manage the generation of sufficient messages to maintain state in middleboxes (such at NAT gateways or firewalls) and for the client and server to periodically verify that they still have connectivity to each other.
+The purpose of the keepalive interval is to manage the generation of sufficient messages to maintain state in middle-boxes (such at NAT gateways or firewalls) and for the client and server to periodically verify that they still have connectivity to each other.
 This allows them to clean up state when connectivity is lost, and attempt re-connection if appropriate.